Discover Why OpportuneHR is the best HRMS Software in India! Schedule a Demo OR Call us @ +91 7700-954949

 For employees, DA is generally treated as part of salary income and is taxable under income tax unless a specific portion is exempt by law.

 For pensioners, DA on pension is usually taxable as part of pension income.
-Always confirm with the current Income Tax rules and consult payroll advisors for specifics.
+Always confirm with the current Income Tax rules and consult payroll management software vendors for specifics.

 How does DA affect provident fund and other allowances?